csmutz/pdfrate/README.md

 # pdfrate

-Code and data used by pdfrate:
+Code and data used by pdfrate and associated evasion studies:

 [pdfrate] C. Smutz and A. Stavrou, “Malicious PDF Detection Using Metadata and Structural Features,” in Proceedings of the 28th Annual Computer Security Applications Conference, New York, NY, USA, 2012, pp. 239–248.